DhruvSadhu/WebsiteProject/content/posts/_index.md

 - Pursuing a Bachelor of Arts in Political Science

 ### Extracurricular
 *I prioritize learning.
-Here's are some of the courses I've completed recently:*
+Here are some of the courses I've completed recently:*
 - [Learn How to Learn](https://openclassrooms.com/en/courses/5281811-learn-how-to-learn)
 - [Understanding the Basics of Code](https://learndigital.withgoogle.com/digitalgarage/course/basics-code)
 - [Understanding the Web](https://openclassrooms.com/en/courses/3314571-understanding-the-web)